Ellen Sussman

 Ellen Sussman is a New York Times bestselling author of four novels.
 She was born in Trenton, New Jersey and resides in Sebastopol, California with her husband.
 Sussman's work features settings and characters from France to Bali to the United States.
-She lived in Paris from 1988-1993 with her first husband and two daughters.
+She lived in Paris from 1988 to 1993 with her first husband and two daughters.

 Career

 Sussman attended Tufts University for her undergraduate degree and Johns Hopkins University for her graduate degree in creative writing.
 Jonathan Strong was her mentor and teacher while she studied at Tufts University.

 Despite knowing she wanted to be a writer at age six, Sussman endured years of rejection before successfully publishing her first novel at the age of 49.
 In addition to writing, Sussman teaches private writing classes and workshops.
 One of the private classes is called "Novel in a Year" in which students write and entire novel over the course of the year with Sussman's guidance and critiques.
 She also teaches through Stanford Continuing Studies.
 Sussman is the co-founder and co-director of Sonoma County Writers Camp.

 She is the founder of the Bay Area women-writers network Word of Mouth.
 As of 2021, there were over 170 women in the organization.